tiderays/aws-ado-agent/README.md

 # aws-ado-agent
-Deploy an Azure Devops Pipeline Agent in on AWS EC2
+Deploy an Azure Devops Pipeline Agent on AWS EC2